House of Iturbide

 The House of Iturbide (Casa de Iturbide) is a former Imperial House of Mexico.
 It was founded by the Sovereign Mexican Constituent Congress on 22 June 1822 when the newly independent Mexican congress confirmed Agustín I's title of Constitutional Emperor of Mexico.
-He was baptized with the names of Saints Cosmas and Damian at the cathedral there.
-The last name Iturbide was originally from the Basque Country, Spain.
+He was baptized with the names of Saints Augustine, Cosmas, and Damian at the cathedral there.
+The last name Iturbide was originally from the Basque Country, Spain, this currently imperial house has an origin in the nobility called "hidalguía", which is the untitled nobility equivalent to the knight in the British nobility system.
+Agustín abdicated and lived in exile with the prohibition on returning to Mexico.
+Despite that ban, he returned, was captured, and executed.
+Grandchildren of Emperor Agustín were adopted by Maximilian I of Mexico (1864–1867), who had no biological children, and granted some status in the ephemeral Second Mexican Empire.

 History

 Decree

 The Sovereign Mexican Constituent Congress decreed on 22 June 1822 the following: